War crimes in the Russo-Ukrainian war (2022–present): Deliberate targeting of civilians using drones

 In October 2024, Forbes reported that Russians were using drones to deliberately target civilians in Kherson, and then ″proudly″ sharing the footage of the attacks on social media.
 Attacks being ″shared and celebrated″ included on commuters, people at bus stops, and on children playing in parks.
 This terror campaign has become known as the ″Human Safari″.
 Deliberate attacks on civilians are outlawed in the Geneva Conventions, and Forbes stated that the perpetrators posting evidence of their crimes online should make them easier to trace in war crimes investigations.

 In May 2025, a UN report concluded that the regular drone attacks on civilians in Kherson, which had killed almost 150 people and injured hundreds more according to officials, of which videos are also shared on Russian Telegram channels, amount to the war crimes of intentionally directing attacks against civilians and outrages upon personal dignity.
 The report also described the Russian armed forces murdering of civilians with drones as crimes against humanity.

+On 18 December 2025, the head of the Odesa Oblast Military Administration, Oleh Kiper, said that a Russian drone struck a civilian car that was driving across a bridge in Odesa, the driver of the car was killed while her three children that were in the car were injured.
+Kiper called the attack a ″cynical war crime″.